panpf/zoomimage/docs/scale.md

   the [scale()](#scale), [scaleBy()](#scaleBy), [scaleByPlus()](#scaleByPlus) method
 * [Supports rubber band effect](#rubber-band-scale).
-  When the gesture is continuously zoomed (one-finger/two-finger scale) exceeds the maximum or minimum range, zooming can continue, but there is a damping effect, and it will spring back to the maximum or minimum scale multiplier when released
+  When the gesture is continuously zoomed (one-finger/two-finger scale) exceeds the maximum or minimum range, zooming can continue, but there is a damping effect, and it will rollback to the maximum or minimum scale multiplier when released
 * [Dynamic scaling range](#minscale-mediumscale-maxscale).
 Default based on containerSize, contentSize, contentOriginSize dynamically calculate mediumScale and maxScale